Vector bundles on tropical schemes: Vector bundles for tropical schemes

 Now, from \cite[Proposition 3.1]{pirashvili2015cohomology}, we have a bijection $Vect_n(X) \cong (\Pic(X)^n)_{S_n}$, from the set of vector bundles to the set of $S_n$-orbits of $n$-tuples of line bundles.
 From \cite[Theorem 3.19]{jun2019picard}, we have a bijection $\Pic(X)\cong \Pic(X_K)$, which induces a bijection $(\Pic(X)^n)_{S_n} \cong (\Pic(X_K)^n)_{S_n}$.
 Theorem \ref{theorem: vector bundle decomposition} gives a bijection $(\Pic(X_K)^n)_{S_n} \cong Vect_n(X_K)$.
 By composition, we get a bijection $Vect_n(X) \cong Vect_n(X_K)$. \end{proof}

-In \cite{jun2019picard}, it is shown that if $X$ is an irreducible monoid scheme satisfying Condition \ref{condition: condition on open cover}, then one has the following natural isomorphisms:\footnote{The isomorphism $\Pic(X)\simeq \Pic(X_k)$ was proved by Flores and Weibel in \cite{flores2014picard}, and we used that result to obtain these isomorphisms.}
+In \cite{jun2019picard}, it is shown that if $X$ is an irreducible monoid scheme satisfying Condition \ref{condition: condition on open cover}, then one has the following natural isomorphisms:

 where $K$ is an idempotent semifield, and $k$ is a field.
+The isomorphism $\Pic(X)\simeq \Pic(X_k)$ was proved by Flores and Weibel in \cite{flores2014picard}, and we used that result to obtain these isomorphisms.
 One may ask whether or not a similar result is true for vector bundles, but obviously one cannot have the above correspondence with vector bundles.
 So, the next question is, with the same notation as Theorem \ref{theorem: bundle cohomology bijections}, whether or not one has the following commutative diagram:

 But, it turns out that even this is false.
 There is some linear relation (inside $K_0$ for quasi-projective varieties over a field $k$) between line bundles, i.e. we have non-negative integers $a_i, b_i$ and line bundles $L_i$ such that $\sum a_i L_i = \sum b_i L_i$ in $K_0$.
 After adding enough to both sides, we get a nontrivial relation that also holds before taking the group completion (think of this as analogous to how $\frac{a}{s}=\frac{b}{t}$ in a localization does not mean $ta=bs$, but means that multiplying both sides by some element of $S$ makes this true).
 This result implies that if decompositions into line bundles exist (so that whatever we added to both sides is a sum of line bundles), then such decompositions are not unique.
 In particular, \eqref{eq: commutative diagram vector bundles with a field} is not well-defined.